Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 How to choose the right installation company (This is really important)

-While we live in a world of real and fake reviews, I decided to look in multiple places – Google reviews, Facebook reviews were helpful.
+While we live in a world of real and fake reviews, I decided to look in multiple places – Google reviews, and Facebook reviews were helpful.
 On Facebook, you can often see customers upload images of their pools, and more honest reviews based on the context provided (more detailed, neutral, and less robotic).

 The sales team is one thing, you should care about the person behind the company, even the history of that organization.
 Because pool installation is a big project, we want to make sure we are working with the right team of people.